Scottish Mortgage Investment Trust: History

 From early on, North American investments featured in Scottish Mortgage's portfolio, but these were augmented substantially in the mid-1930s with the proceeds of European investments sold in reaction to the deteriorating political situation in Europe.
 By 1940, 22 per cent of the portfolio was invested in US names.
 Soon after, however, the British government mandated the sale and repatriation of all American securities owned by British citizens, including those of Scottish Mortgage.
 The government's representative overseeing this formidable exercise was Carlyle Gifford.
 The proportion invested in the US fell to 6.6 per cent by 1942, not to be rebuilt until the 1950s.
 By 1957, in the midst of the post-War boom in equities, the chairman noted, "...we have over 44 per cent of our assets...in USA and Canada.
 Indeed, a higher proportion would have been even better".

 In the 1960s, the Trust was among the first to take advantage of the lifting of restrictions on foreigners investing in the burgeoning Japanese market; a sound investment decision, but a controversial one with wartime memories still fresh.

 The amount invested in the UK allocation has also varied.
 During the early 1970s, UK equities and bonds fell from 63 per cent in 1972 to nearly 45 per cent of the Trust two years later.
 While some of this decline reflects steep relative falls in the UK stock market, it also reflects a deliberate move away from the UK.
 The exasperation of the chairman comes through in his 1975 statement: "The fact is that this country has got itself into a really dreadful mess...
 We continue to have more confidence in investment prospects overseas than in the UK".

 Scottish Mortgage celebrated its centenary year in 2009.
 Investments continue to reflect the global-nature of the Trust with holdings in fast-growing economies such as China and Brazil.
 As at 20 August 2020 the Trust had total net assets of approximately £14.6 billion.

-As at 30 September 2021, the Trust had total net assets of approximately £19.5 billion.
+As of 30 September 2021, the Trust had total net assets of approximately £19.5 billion.